Benh Zeitlin: Career

 In 2004, Zeitlin co-founded the Court 13 independent collection of filmmakers, named after a neglected Wesleyan University squash court that he and his friends had once commandeered as a filming location.
 His younger sister Eliza Zeitlin and he moved to New Orleans while he was making his first short film, Glory at Sea, in 2008.

 In 2012, Zeitlin's first feature, Beasts of the Southern Wild, adapted from a play entitled Juicy and Delicious by Lucy Alibar, won the Caméra d'Or award at the Cannes Film Festival, the Grand Jury Prize: Dramatic at the Sundance Film Festival, and the Grand Jury Prize at the 2012 Deauville American Film Festival.
 The film went on to earn the Los Angeles Film Festival's Audience Award for Best Narrative Feature and the Seattle International Film Festival's Golden Space Needle Award for Best Director.
 Zeitlin was also given a Humanitarian Award for his work on the film at the Satellite Awards 2012.
 Notably, Zeitlin both directed Beasts of the Southern Wild and co-composed the score.

 Zeitlin at the Fantasy Film Festival in Berlin, August 26, 2012.

 For his directorial work and screenplay in Beasts of the Southern Wild, Zeitlin collected several additional awards and nominations.
 At the Gotham Independent Film Awards in 2012, he won the Breakthrough Director Award.
 At the same awards ceremony, Zeitlin received the inaugural Bingham Ray Award, which honors the independent filmmaker who died in 2012.
 Zeitlin also won a Humanitas Prize (as co-writer/director; shared with Alibar as co-writer), amongst other awards.
 He has also received two nominations at the 85th Academy Awards: Best Director and Best Adapted Screenplay (shared with Lucy Alibar), and the film itself was nominated for Best Picture.

 In 2019, it was revealed that Zeitlin was directing his next feature Wendy in Montserrat, an island south of Antigua.
 Inspired by Peter Pan, Zeitlin described the film as "a friendship-love story-adventure of her and a joyous, reckless, pleasure-mongering young boy as they swirl in and out of youth and as the ecosystem around them spirals toward destruction."

+Zeitlni's next film, Hold On to Your Angels, is scheduled to begin filming in February 2027.
+The film is a romance set in southern Louisiana, and will star Paul Mescal and Jessie Buckley.